antistatique/drupal-backerymails/DEVELOPPING.md

 # Developing on BACKERYMAILS

-* Issues should be filed at https://www.drupal.org/project/issues/2846301
+* Issues should be filed at https://www.drupal.org/project/backerymails
+* Pull requests can be made against https://github.com/antistatique/drupal-backerymails/pulls

 ## 🔧 Prerequisites